-- In order to regularly and on an ongoing basis understand financial institutions' foreign exchange operation status and internal control framework, etc., and to utilize that information in the inspection plan (selection of the financial institutions to be inspected), the Ministry of Finance introduced off-site monitoring system in December 2018, and has collected reports based on Article 55-8 of the Foreign Exchange and Foreign Trade Act and Article 15 of the Act on Prevention of Transfer of Criminal Proceeds once every year. - The Ministry of Finance formulated and publicly announced the Guidelines for Foreign Exchange Transactions Service Providers on Compliance with the FEFTA and Its Regulations, etc. set out and clarify a point of view and interpretations regarding compliance with the Foreign Exchange and Foreign Trade Act as a guidance, and it requires foreign exchange service providers to develop an internal control framework for complying with Foreign Exchange and Foreign Trade Act, etc. based on the guidelines. - Toward the introduction of standards for compliance by foreign exchange transaction service providers upon the entry into force of the amended Foreign Exchange and Foreign Trade Act (April 1, 2024), the Ministry of Finance formulated and publicly announced the abovementioned guidelines and conducted the outreach to financial institutions on identifying and assessing the risk of sanctions violations, implementing risk mitigation measures and establishing an internal control. - Ministries and agencies with jurisdiction over financial institutions, etc. publish reference case examples of transactions to which financial institutions, etc. should pay special attention when fulfilling the reporting obligation due to the likelihood of transactions being suspicious.
-Moreover, the ministries and agencies repeatedly request financial institutions, etc. to take actions, including the following: update the sanction list without delay when sanctioned persons and entities are designated and published; conduct enhanced customer due diligence based on the Act on Prevention of Transfer of Criminal Proceeds and guidelines; thoroughly fulfill the obligation to report suspicious transactions; appropriately implement measures based on the FEFTA; and comply with the provisions of the Terrorist etc. Assets Freezing Act on International Terrorist
+- In order to regularly and on an ongoing basis understand financial institutions' foreign exchange operation status and internal control framework, etc., and to utilize that information in the inspection plan (selection of the financial institutions to be inspected), the Ministry of Finance introduced off-site monitoring system in December 2018, and has collected reports based on Article 55-8 of the Foreign Exchange and Foreign Trade Act and Article 15 of the Act on Prevention of Transfer of Criminal Proceeds once every year. - The Ministry of Finance formulated and publicly announced the Guidelines for Foreign Exchange Transactions Service Providers on Compliance with the FEFTA and Its Regulations, etc. set out and clarify a point of view and interpretations regarding compliance with the Foreign Exchange and Foreign Trade Act as a guidance, and it requires foreign exchange service providers to develop an internal control framework for complying with Foreign Exchange and Foreign Trade Act, etc. based on the guidelines. - In preparation for the introduction of the Requirements for Financial Sanction Compliance on foreign exchange transactions upon the entry into force of the amended FEFTA (April 1, 2024), the Ministry of Finance has revised the abovementioned guidelines and conducted outreach toward financial institutions and currency exchange operators on identifying and assessing the risk of sanctions violations, implementing risk mitigation measures and establishing internal control. - Ministries and agencies with jurisdiction over financial institutions, etc. publish reference case examples of transactions to which financial institutions, etc. should pay special attention when fulfilling the reporting obligation due to the likelihood of transactions being suspicious.
+Moreover, the ministries and agencies repeatedly request financial institutions, etc. to take actions, including the following: update the sanction list without delay when sanctioned persons and entities are designated and published; conduct enhanced customer due diligence based on the Act on Prevention of Transfer of Criminal Proceeds and guidelines; thoroughly fulfill the obligation to report suspicious transactions; appropriately implement measures based on the FEFTA; and comply with the provisions of the Terrorist etc. Assets Freezing Act on International Terrorist Assets-Freezing, by taking advantage of various opportunities such as when the FATF issues statements.

-- Assets-Freezing, by taking advantage of various opportunities such as when the FATF issues statements. - The National Police Agency and the Financial Services Agency jointly hold a workshop on the suspicious transaction reporting system every year for people in charge at financial institutions, etc. to help them deepen their understanding of the system. - Customs authorities endeavors to keep customs brokers, etc. well-informed about the prohibition of imports from and exports to North Korea and requests their cooperation in ensuring the effectiveness of the measure. - While inbound and outbound passengers' personal effects, etc. are excluded from the restriction of imports and exports, customs authorities conducts strict enforcement by exchanging information closely with relevant government agencies, shipping companies, and airline companies, etc. in order to deal with cases where a passenger illegally imports or exports goods disguised as their belongings, etc. or cases where a ship or aircraft crew member attempts to export luxury goods to North Korea by hiding them in goods that are considered to be used for the member's private purposes. - Ministries and agencies with jurisdiction over DNFBPs keep the respective industries under their jurisdiction well-informed about information on persons and entities subject to asset freezing, etc. In addition, on receiving a notice from the Ministry of Justice, the Japan Federation of Bar Associations notifies its members of information on persons and entities subject to asset freezing, etc.
+- The National Police Agency and the Financial Services Agency jointly hold a workshop on the suspicious transaction reporting system every year for people in charge at financial institutions, etc. to help them deepen their understanding of the system. - Customs authorities endeavors to keep customs brokers, etc. well-informed about the prohibition of imports from and exports to North Korea and requests their cooperation in ensuring the effectiveness of the measure. - While inbound and outbound passenger's personal effects, etc. are excluded from the restriction of imports and exports, customs authorities conducts strict enforcement by exchanging information closely with relevant government agencies, shipping companies, and airline companies, etc. in order to deal with cases where a passenger illegally imports or exports goods disguised as their belongings, etc. or cases where a ship or aircraft crew member attempts to export luxury goods to North Korea by hiding them in goods that are considered to be used for the member's private purposes. - Ministries and agencies with jurisdiction over DNFBPs publish reference cases of suspicious transactions that specified business operators should pay extra attention to and for which they must comply with the suspicious transactions reporting obligation.
+They also provided information concerning organizations and individuals subject to asset freezing to the industries under their jurisdiction.
+In addition, on receiving a notice from the Ministry of Justice, the Japan Federation of Bar Associations notifies its members of information on persons and entities subject to asset freezing, etc.